zygotecnologia/guides/style/ruby/README.md

 ## String Concatenation

-Avoid using String#+ when you need to construct large data chunks.
-Instead, use String#<<.
-Concatenation mutates the string instance in-place and is always faster than String#+, which creates a bunch of new string objects.
+Avoid using `String#+` when you need to construct large data chunks.
+Instead, use `String#<<`.
+Concatenation mutates the string instance in-place and is always faster than `String#+`, which creates a bunch of new string objects.

 ```ruby
 # bad